preinagel/ratrixcam/docs/SetUpInstructions.md

 # Setting up a RatrixCam System
-This system is designed for monitoring animal behavior in a home-cage environment, with minimal disturbance of the animals.
+Note: This system was designed for monitoring animal behavior in a home-cage environment, with minimal disturbance of the animals.
 For this reason, we use low-wavelength IR illumination, IR-sensitive cameras, and IR-pass filters.
-This ensures the video images are consistent regardless of whether room lights are on or off.
-We also use our own IR lamps and remove the built-in IR LEDs on the cameras because in our experience it was not possible to position the LEDs to prevent reflection glare and hotspots.
+This ensures the cameras do not disturb the animal sleep cycle, and the video images are consistent regardless of whether room lights are on or off.
+We also use our own IR lamps and remove the built-in IR LEDs on the cameras, because in our experience it was not possible to position the LEDs to prevent reflection glare and hotspots.
 If these constraints are not relevant to your application, instructions related to those features can be ignored.

 ## Parts List
 # Electronics